CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2025-01-01-SIEMExampleThree-HTB.markdown

 *   A service account accessing a system it doesn’t usually access.
 *   RDP logons occurring at unusual hours.

-Investigate spikes in activity to determine if they are legitimate or indicative of unauthorized access.
+Investigate spikes in activity to determine if they are legitimate or indicative of unauthorised access.

 \[Insert screenshot: Highlighted anomalies in RDP logon activity\]

 ### Example Questions to Investigate:

-*   Are the service accounts logging into unauthorized systems?
+*   Are the service accounts logging into unauthorised systems?
 *   Do the access times align with scheduled maintenance windows or are they suspiciously irregular?

 6\.
 Practical Use Case